Last Updated on February 13, 2023 by Melissa S.

-How to save money on your grocery shopping
+How to save money on grocery shopping

-This is one of those posts which at first I thought was stating the obvious a bit, as this is the way myself and my husband have always shopped, even when I was on around £25k a year more than I am now with no children.
+At first I thought was stating the obvious a bit, as this is the way myself and my husband have always shopped, even when I was on around £25k a year more than I am now with no children.
 Because at the end of the day, who wants to waste money on food that could go on a night out/a holiday/baby clothes/paying the bills? (delete as appropriate).

-Currently, for 2 adults and a 2 year old we spend no more than £200 a month on groceries, cleaning products and basic toiletries.
+Currently, for 2 adults and a 6 year old we spend no more than £200 a month on groceries, cleaning products and basic toiletries.
 (I don’t include luxury toiletries such as make up for myself – this would come out of my own personal spending money as needed.)

 Obviously fruit, veg and other fresh produce need topping up but I find I only need to do this once in the middle of the month.

 Some people will probably wince at the thought of being that organised, but there’s a reason it gets repeated so often when it comes to money saving.
 I’m not talking laminated recipe cards on a grid a la Pinterest either, mine was literally a scribbled list in biro that gets stuck on the fridge after the shop.

 I then decided to get a bit more organised and typed up a list of all the evening meals I could think of that we ate on a regular basis, as well as our usual lunch rotations of sandwiches, soup, omelettes, etc. (Breakfast is always cereal or toast and even if it isn’t, it doesn’t need planning for other than on my shopping list.)

 There are also some items that I buy the premium brand for because I’ve tried the lesser version and not liked it.
 In these cases I will try and buy when on offer if at all possible.
 More savings could definitely be made if we were desperate but currently I’m happy with the amount we spend.

 I am fortunate enough to have a Makro card, these are only available for businesses so not open to everyone but I much prefer it to Costco as for a start there is no annual fee for being a member.
 Makro also regularly have buy 1 get one free offers which is where I utilise the biggest savings.

 Although it is great for the items stated above, it doesn’t always work out cheaper for other things.
 Cat food, for example, was cheaper in Asda for a 40 pack of Felix As Good As it Looks (I have a fussy cat).
 I have found that the non-bulk food items tend to be more expensive also, so the rule is to definitely compare prices beforehand.